vijay1996/Inpusplugin/README.md

 The user again has the option to navigate to the previous display by pressing the back buton.

+## Caching
+The plugin uses local storage to cache list of users returned when the first "CLICK HERE TO GET A LIST OF USERS" button is pressed.
+The caching logic is applied here because, on pressing this button the details displayed are the user id, name of the user and the user name.
+These details hardly change as opposed to the user details that change quite often.
+So it is a good idea to cache these details.
+Even so, if required, an option to clear the local storage and reload the entire page is provided as "Reload Data link".

 ## Unit Testing

 The plugin comes with two automated test cases -